10-Q 1 abcl-20230930.htm 10-Q abcl-20230930

 period

 ii)The estimated fair value of potential future successful milestone payouts was determined by estimating the expected future cash flows associated with the potential milestone events.
 The significant assumptions include the amount and timing of projected future cash flows, risk adjusted for various factors including probability of success, discounted at 12.8%, the rate that measures the risks inherent in the future cash flows.
+At June 30, 2024, the fair value of the contingent consideration was adjusted to reflect the expected value of the Company's ongoing internal program portfolio prioritization, resulting in a reduction of $32.4 million recognized as a non-cash fair value gain through other income.

 Marketable Securities

 As part of the Company’s cash management strategy, the Company holds high credit quality marketable securities that are available to support the Company’s current operations.
-As of September 30, 2023, our marketable securities were rated A- or higher (or its equivalent) by at least two of the major rating agencies with a weighted average life of approximately 0.5 years.
+As of June 30, 2024, our marketable securities were rated A- or higher (or its equivalent) by at least two of the major rating agencies with a weighted average life of approximately 0.6 years.

 10